MikeOuroumis/Privacy-Policy-checkbox-for-LearnDash/README.md

 ![checkbox animation](https://raw.githubusercontent.com/MikeOuroumis/Privacy-Policy-checkbox-for-LearnDash/main/Animation%20(1).gif)

-I use this snippet in LearnDash registration page.
+I use this code snippet in LearnDash registration page.

 ## How to integrate the code in LearnDash Registration Page